justchrister/justchrister/README.md

-Im christer, a digital project manager, and solutions architect.
-I call it a *Digital Architect*.
-But that isnt a thing, yet.
+Im christer, a coder, founder, and friend.
+Im really interested in product development, systems-architecture, and finance.

 Currently building a startup — <a href="https://ka.lt">Kalt</a> — a niché impact investing platform, where you build a purpose-driven portfolio of real assets that create real impact and aligns with your values.